 Both were extremely generous & willing to help, as am I with the limited background/knowledge I have!

-The worldwide number is probably not that much higher & only 23 people within these numbers are female!
+The worldwide number is probably not that much higher & a very small percentage are female!

 The numbers are much lower than originally thought & are extremely alarming!

 I was elected Vice President of the PBSN from 2004-2008 & it was with great honor that I held this title.
 I hope I lived up to its significance.
 The strongest role I played as a PBSN Board Member was to do all I could to help raise awareness (medical/media/etc) for this condition & website, mostly through what I know musically, as well as work with the fellow board members on what THEY do best & combine our strengths together to achieve every goal.
 The current board members have taken us far beyond this to amazing places & circumstances!

 I've written & recorded 2 songs about it, hold musical fundraisers for it, & try like crazy to gain interest throughout the general AND medical communities by doing so.
 My hope is that I can take & use my musical background to capture people's attention, then hope they'll only become more interested once they look into it & learn about it in depth.